Fujifilm X-Pro2 vs Sony A77 II

 |4.||Canon G3 X||Y||stereo||mono||Y||Y||mini||2.0||Y||Y||-|

 |16.||Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro2 and the A77 II are recent models that feature in their makers' current product line-up.
+Both the X-Pro2 and the A77 II are recent models that are part of the current product line-up.
 The A77 II replaced the earlier Sony A77, while the X-Pro2 followed on from the Fujifilm X-Pro1.
-Further information on the two cameras, as well as related accessories, can be found on the Fujifilm and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-Pro2 better than the Sony A77 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.